CBT Therapy in Colorado

 A patient might also hear cognitive behavioral therapy referred to as talk therapy or psychotherapy.
 No matter the name used, this type of therapy works based on a few core principles.
 These include:

-When our therapists offer CBT therapy at Healing Pines, they believe in these guiding principles and strive to provide their clients with the skills to adjust their thinking and subsequent behavior.
+Our therapists offer CBT therapy in Colorado.
+They believe in these guiding principles and strive to provide their clients with the skills to adjust their thinking and subsequent behavior.
 Unlike some therapies that focus on the past, CBT examines the present and ways to change behaviors moving forward.

 The family of CBT therapies includes a variety of approaches, such as: